peteroupc/peteroupc.github.io/colorgen.md

 For all these variants, the transformation should be done using [_nonlinearized RGB_ colors](#sRGB_and_Linearized_RGB).
 For efficiency reasons, however, Y&prime;C<sub>_B_</sub>C<sub>_R_</sub> conversion is sometimes done using a series of lookup tables, rather than directly applying the conversion methods given below.

+    // NOTE: Derived from scaled YPbPr using red/green/blue luminances
+    // in the NTSC color space
     METHOD RgbToYCbCr(rgb)
         y = floor(16.0+rgb[0]*0.25678824+rgb[1]*0.50412941+rgb[2]*0.097905882)
         cb = floor(128.0-rgb[0]*0.1482229-rgb[1]*0.29099279+rgb[2]*0.43921569)